biZan7X/MCU-Quiz/README.md

 # MCU-Quiz

 A CLI app on MCU quiz.

+made with the intentions to learn javascript.